jeffgortmaker/pyblp/docs/background.rst

 .. math:: \frac{\partial\tilde{c}}{\partial\theta_p} = -\frac{\partial\tilde{c}}{\partial c}\frac{\partial\eta}{\partial\theta}.

 The first term in this expression depends on whether marginal costs are defined according either to a linear or a log-linear specification, and the second term is derived from the definition of :math:`\eta` in :eq:`blp_markup`.
-Specifically, letting :math:`A = O \circ (\Gamma - \Lambda)`,
+Specifically, letting :math:`A = -O \circ (\Lambda - \Gamma)`,

 .. math:: \frac{\partial\eta}{\partial\theta} = -A^{-1}\left(\frac{\partial A}{\partial\theta}\eta + \frac{\partial A}{\partial\xi}\eta\frac{\partial\xi}{\partial\theta}\right),